Mamimi: Yeah, you have to hold your breath until they cut.

 An animated episode is in full swing.
 The action suddenly stops, the characters step out of character, and address an unseen figure.
 The view pulls back to reveal the action is taking place on an animated TV soundstage.
 Usually punctuated by a heated exchange between the animated director and the character.

-This is a specific type of fourth wall
+This is a specific type of fourth wall joke.

 Many times, the character's name will stay the same, but occasionally the crew will call them by the voice-actor's name.

 Also used as a method of Lampshade Hanging, as the character will often complain about some trite or hackneyed element of the scene, and refuse to proceed.
 There's also the popular gag of having them mess up their lines or goof off, though obviously these Animated Outtakes took just as much work to write, voice, draw and animate as the rest of the show.

 This can be a throw-away gag, or it can be the plot of an entire episode.

 If the animated characters are interacting with live action humans / people, it's the Roger Rabbit Effect.